Gernott/mask/Documentation/ChangeLog/7.2/Index.rst

 *  Added `enabledControls` options for type `Inline` and `File`
 *  Set `useSortable` as default to true for `Inline` and `File` fields, to enable drag and drop per default
 *  Improved HTML code generation
+*  The command :shell:`mask:convert` can now be called without arguments to persist your current definition

 Documentation improvements
 ==========================